zachsarc/SKP10-group-project/Description.md

 This allows users to select from an assortment of Caeser Ciphers (rot1-25) in drop down menu and apply that cipher to their input.

 ## Apply cipher
-This makes it so the cipher to user chose is applied to their string input.
+This makes it so the cipher the user chose is applied to their string input.

 ## Return encrypted output
 This returns the encrypted output into a text field for the user to copy and paste.